 Mold Trial 1 (MT1) / Installation Qualification (IQ)

 Because we take the time to start with quality tooling, MTD achieves a 90% first shot rate.

 Performance Qualification (PQ)

 A final report will be generated and submitted to the customer for final validation approval.
 This final approval will signify that the mold is approved for production.

 How MTD achieves a 90% first shot rate

 Most of our molds are small and can be carried in your hand.
 When there’s a molding problem, the molding engineer brings the mold himself to the tooling department.
 He and the tooling engineer look at it under a microscope—the only way to see the micro features in these molds—and create a solution together.

-As our president, Dennis Tully, says, “I don’t know how you can get that collaboration with an outside moldmaker.”
+As our late president, Dennis Tully, said, “I don’t know how you can get that collaboration with an outside moldmaker.”